 Division Chief of Fire Prevention / Fire Marshal

 Chief Kempler has been serving the community for over 20 years in numerous capacities within the fire service.
-He began his career in Atlanta, Georgia where he assisted with the creation of multiple special operations units where he helped to integrate technology to enhance service delivery and improve performance.
+He began his career in Atlanta, Georgia where he served as a Firefighter/Paramedic, Engineer, and ultimately a Sergeant overseeing the Arson Investigation section.
 With a majority of his family living in Indiana and a strong interest in the specialized area of fire prevention, Chief Kempler made the transition to Indianapolis where he joined the Pike Township Fire Department.

 Tanya Pickett is a 6-year veteran of the fire service having previously served as a Deputy Fire Marshal and Public Educator for the Indianapolis Fire Department.
 She has over 15 years of experience in code compliance.
-DFM Pickett holds an undergrad in Public Safety and attends graduate school at Purdue.
-DFM Pickett has numerous state and national fire certifications, including Fire Inspector I/II, Fire Investigator I, Public Educator I/II, Youth Firesetter Prevention Management and Intervention Specialist I/II, Child Passenger Safety Technician (CPST) and NIMS 100-800.
+DFM Pickett holds an undergraduate degree in Public Safety and attends graduate school at Purdue University.
+Tanya has numerous state and national fire certifications, including Fire Inspector I/II, Fire Investigator I, Public Educator I/II, Youth Firesetter Prevention Management and Intervention Specialist I/II, Child Passenger Safety Technician (CPST) and NIMS 100-800.
+She currently serves as the building safety specialist for the Pike Township Fire Department and helps to coordinate inspections for new businesses in the community.

 Aside from Cade’s exceptional educational background and prior to joining Pike Township Fire Department, Cade gained valuable in-field knowledge and experience interning for Lexington Fire Department Fire Investigation Bureau in Lexington, Kentucky and also served on his hometown fire department as a volunteer firefighter at Abingdon Fire Department in Abingdon, Virginia.